Banyc/Screenshot-OCR/README.md

 ## Warnings

+Make sure to make yourself informed the warnings below before kicking off.

 - Screenshots within the red rectangle are sent to third-party website to do OCR processing.
 No privacy guarantee.
-- BUGs may occasionally occur, which may mistaken the range of the red rectangle leading to extra screenshot sending.
+- BUGs may occasionally occur, which might mistaken the range of the red rectangle leading to extra screenshot sending.
 No privacy guarantee for your computer's full-size screenshot.
 - Your IP address may be exposed to the screenshots receiving websites.
 - Your screenshot and your IP address might be used in analyse use to the receiving websites.
+- Changes are, though little, files downloaded from the download link might be swapped.
+No file integrity guarantee.

 ## Introduction to Different APIs